mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 ## Determine the OpenXR application name

+NOTE: Some applications, like Microsoft Flight Simulator 2020, are already available to configure through the _OpenXR NIS Scaler configuration tool_.
+Following the steps below is not needed for them.

 Each application registers itself with a name.
 This name is set by the application developer and is likely different from the "well-known" name of the application.

 1. Tun the application you wish to enable NIS scaling for.
 In this example, we start Microsoft Flight Simulator 2020.